MrFacundo/e-commerce/README.md

 *npm run dev*

-There is also an express-graphql server is running on port 5000, it serves the data fetched from "https://raw.githubusercontent.com/Flaconi/coding-challenges/master/frontend-engineer/resources/productlist.json".
+A express-graphql server should be running on port 5000, it serves the data fetched from "https://raw.githubusercontent.com/Flaconi/coding-challenges/master/frontend-engineer/resources/productlist.json".
 View GraphiQL at http://localhost:5000/graphql

 To implement: